esantanche/emsreact/emsreact/src/components_library/texts/README.md

-# Texts are react components that are defined as follows:
+# Texts are React components that are defined as follows:

 Texts define text style.